SecureEU/dissemination-stream/1_ctf/README.md

+Capture The Flag (CTF) competitions are exciting and informative events in the world of cybersecurity.
+They provide a space where people can improve their hacking abilities safely.
+With the rise of more complex cybersecurity threats, it's increasingly important to have skilled experts in this area.
+A European project focused on improving cybersecurity skills and knowledge is incorporating CTF challenges as a key part of its efforts.

 Our platform is : https://commodore.csd.auth.gr:8888/

 This event successfully took place on May 25th at the facilities of the School of Informatics in Thessaloniki, Greece.